ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 ## Infra App
 [Infra App](https://infra.app/){:target="_blank" rel="noopener noreferrer"} is a new addition to the list of Kubernetes clients.
-It is made by the people over at Docker Desktop & [Kitematic](https://kitematic.com){:target="_blank" rel="noopener noreferrer"} and is being developed behind closed doors, which has been addressed as unpleasant within the Kubernetes community.
+It is made by the people over at Docker Desktop & [Kitematic](https://kitematic.com){:target="_blank" rel="noopener noreferrer"} and is being developed behind closed doors, which has been addressed as "unpleasant" within the Kubernetes community.
 It provides you with a clean, simplistic user interface that groups everything you need to know about a single resource together.
 Everything is self-explanatory and all the information you need is available within a few simple clicks.

 When you open the application for the first time, you are greeted with a prompt asking you for your e-mail address.
 Although this is probably for newsletters and updates, I wish this step was optional.

-You quickly notice that there is only basic functionality available in the application, which makes sense as the client is still in early access at the time of writing.
+You quickly notice that only basic functionality is available in the application, which makes sense as the client is still in early access at the time of writing.
 You can browse resources per namespace, go through application logs, read and edit YAML configuration, and check the current resources used by your deployment.
 There is a metrics interface for the whole cluster as well, which supplies you with a structured and detailed view about your nodes.

-Since the application is still very young right now, it is lacking some functionality that you might expect or find in other clients.
+Since the application is still very young, it is lacking some functionality that you might expect or find in other clients.
 If you want something with more than basic functionality right now, this might not be the application you are looking for.
 However, if it has what you need, you will find that it will be very easy and straightforward to manage your Kubernetes cluster with this client.